MrAlias/rkhunter/README.md

 ### Resource: rkhunter::propupd

-#### files
+#### `files`

-  String or list of files to have rkhunter update its stored hash for.
-If a string is used it is expected to be a single files or a space serperated list of files.
+Files to have rkhunter update in its database.
+If a string is given it is expected to be a single files or a space serperated list of files.

+Type: string or list

-#### directories
+#### `directories`

-  String or list of directories to have rkhunter update its stored hash for.
-If a string is used it is expected to be a single directory or a space serperated list of directories.
+Directories to have rkhunter update in its database.
+If a string is given it is expected to be a single directory or a space serperated list of directories.

+Type: string or list

-#### packages
+#### `packages`

-  String or list of packages to have rkhunter update its stored hash for.
-If a string is used it is expected to be a single package or a space serperated list of packages.
+Packages to have rkhunter update in its database.
+If a string is given it is expected to be a single package or a space serperated list of packages.

+Type: string or list

 ## Limitations